The 2023 National Memory Championship happened on Sunday November 19, simultaneously in Montreal and Vancouver. Thanks to everyone who participated!

 - The final column indicates the total number of championship points (CP) and bonus points that have been earned by a particular participant.
 For each event, a mathematical formula is used to convert the raw result into a number of championship points.
 In the advanced section, at the end only the 5 best results out of 6 are taken into consideration.
 In the regular section, the numbers and cards challenges are completely optional and only the 4 best results are taken into account.
 When you see +25 or more next to a final score, it means that the participants were awarded some bonus points.
 That can be done either by obtaining a top 3 result among your peers in a particular discipline; by memorizing at least 60, 100 or 150 digits; 20, 40 or 52 cards; or by breaking a national record.

-- The participants are listed in last name alphabetical order.
+- The participants are listed in first name alphabetical order.

 - Click here if you’re curious about all the details concerning Championship Points (CP) and bonus points calculation.